-The AER proposes to apply a DMIS in the form of a demand management innovation allowance in Tasmania in the 2012-13 to 2016-17 regulatory control period.
-The demand management innovation allowance aims to encourage DNSPs to undertake efficient broad-based demand management which can assist in providing long-term benefits to consumers and DNSPs by allowing recovery of approved costs throughout the regulatory control period.
+The AER proposes to apply a DMIS in the form of a demand management innovation allowance in Victoria in the 2011-15 regulatory control period.
+The demand management innovation allowance aims to encourage DNSPs to undertake efficient broad-based demand management.
+This can assist in providing long-term benefits to consumers and DNSPs by allowing recovery of approved costs throughout the regulatory control period.